garfix/nli-go/doc/remarks.md

+# 2020-06-04

+I am removing the need for a "core database" with silly dummy relations.
+It is replaced by "intent" relations.

 # 2020-06-01

 Haha, it was only slow because the rule was added to all rule bases.
 And the blocks world demo has 4.
 Evaluation time of the demo is back to 0.15 seconds.